davidbradway/dockerasciinema/README.md

-# ASCIINEMA via Docker Python 3 Alpine pip install
+# asciinema via a Docker Python 3 Alpine image

 ## Build new image from DOCKERFILE